 The management at the Green Hill Valley Elephant Camp insist that their first concern, always, is the well-being of the elephants, not the satisfaction of tourists.
 For that reason, if and when you visit the camp, riding an elephant may not be possible.
 However, feeding them certainly will be.
 As the mahouts like to joke, ‘An elephant only eats one meal a day.
 But the meal lasts 24 hours!’

 In Myanmar, most often the best things happen in the early morning.
 At Inle Lake it is worth rising early to see the Inthar fishermen out on their boats.

 It is the idiosyncratic way of fishing that has propelled the Inthar across postcards and tour brochures.
-Today, after the ephemeral stupas of Bagan, the image of an Inthar fisherman balancing deftly on his boat, one leg wrapped around the rudder, the other outstretched for balance, two arms grasping the net and a conical hat topping off the elegant silhouette, is an image used more than any to conjure the allure of the Golden Land.
+Today, after the ephemeral stupas of Bagan, the image of an Inthar fisherman balancing deftly on his boat – one leg wrapped around the rudder, the other outstretched for balance, two arms grasping the net and a conical hat topping off the elegant silhouette – is an image used more than any to conjure the allure of Myanmar.